zackcaz/cryptocolosseum-docs/docs/ptg/howto.md

 ## Completely new?

-Here are some exchanges that offer withdrawl to the Polygon network.
+Here are some exchanges that offer withdrawal to the Polygon network.

 * [Binance](https://www.binance.com/)
 * [Crypto.com](https://crypto.com/app/gxgctev7n7)